tj-wells/coti-docker-method/README.md

 A separate repository builds the container images, which are intended for use by the community.

 To ensure that the images are produced in a fully transparent and open-source way, the images are built publicly using Github Actions in <a href="https://github.com/tj-wells/coti-node-images" target="_blank">this repository</a>, and pushed to <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">this Dockerhub registry</a>.
-All of the code and workflow runs involved in the build process are fully automated, transparent, and can be inspected in the github repository linked above.
+All of the code and workflow runs involved in the build process are automated, transparent, and can be inspected in the github repository linked to above.

-# How do I monitor my node?
+# 🧑‍🔬 How can I monitor my node?

-Using Docker makes it easy to add other applications and services to your Coti node.
-See my guide <a href="https://github.com/tj-wells/coti-node-monitoring" target="_blank">here</a> to learn how to set up a monitoring dashboard for Coti nodes.
+Using Docker makes it easy to add other applications and services to your Coti node. <a href="https://github.com/tj-wells/coti-node-monitoring" target="_blank">See my guide</a> to easily set up a monitoring dashboard for Coti nodes.

 # STAY COTI